Digital editor Diane Smyth sheds light on what she looks for when selecting feature-worthy projects.

 Since joining British Journal of Photography in 2004, Diane Smyth, currently BJP’s digital editor, has selected the work of hundreds of photographers to feature both online and in print.
 For Smyth, the coalescing of form and ideas is of paramount importance.
 “I don’t mind if images are documentary, set up, portrait, landscape, digitally retouched, shot on large format film etc. – it’s whether I find the ideas and images themselves interesting.
 I think the images have to be appealing – having chosen a visual format, some of the potential of that format is lost if a project has an interesting concept but boring or cliched images,” she explains.

-The series Monsanto®: A photographic investigation, recently showcased on BJP online, is a series that epitomises this for Smyth.
+The series Monsanto®: A photographic investigation, showcased on BJP online last year, is a series that epitomises this for Smyth.
 Created by the Franco-Venezuelan photographer, Mathieu Asselin, this long-form documentary project was recently nominated for the Deutsche Börse Photography Foundation Prize.
 “It’s a perfect example of a series that has both an extremely important message, and sophisticated and interesting images,” she says.